Generate PDFs from a Word template using JavaScript

 Adding conditional logic

-Conditionals allow a template to dynamically insert and format data based on conditions defined within the template itself.
+Conditionals enable a template to dynamically insert and format data based on conditions defined within the template itself.
 Conditionals can be combined with loops for more complex dynamic documents.

 The template syntax for implementing conditionals uses special markers to denote the beginning and end of a conditional block, as well as to indicate the condition being tested: